 Flood zone 3 is split into 2 separate zones; 3a and 3b.
-Areas within flood zone 3a have been shown to be at a1% or greater probability of flooding from rivers or 0.5% flooding from the sea in any given year.
+Areas within flood zone 3a have been shown to be at a 1% or greater probability of flooding from

+1% or greater probability of flooding from rivers or 0.5% flooding from the sea in any given year.
 Flood zone 3b is classified as functional floodplain and is deemed to be the most at risk from flooding from rivers or the sea.